 We received funding through the Department of Health Drinking Water State Revolving Fund to write a water system plan and to replace all existing mainline with 4" PVC.
 This project is a 50% loan forgiveness and will not impact water rates.
-The bid for this project went out in September and in November was awarded to Hanson Excavation.
-The mainline project will be completed some time in 2024.
+The mainline project was started in February and will be completed early next year.

-The State Dept. of Health has Source Water Assessment Program (SWAP) data available online at: https:// fortress.wa.gov/doh/swap/ which lists potential contamination for each Group A water source in the state.
+The State Dept. of Health has Source Water Assessment Program (SWAP) data available online at: https://fortress.wa.gov/doh/swap/ which lists potential contamination for each Group A water source in the state.
 This is an interactive map.